Why People Stay

 - Religious beliefs: Religion and faith communities can be an incredible source of support for survivors and their families.
 However, abusers can also interpret religious text to maintain control of a spouse or partner.
 A survivor may also be told he or she is responsible for keeping the family together and may fear being cast out from their community if they separate from or divorce the abusive partner.

 - Lack of housing options: The fear of becoming homeless is one of the main reasons a survivor will stay with their abuser.
-National programs report that if domestic violence victims can’t secure safe housing after separating from their abusive partners, 60% will return to their abusers and 38% will become homeless — living on the street or in their cars.
+National programs report that if domestic violence survivors can’t secure safe housing after separating from their abusive partners, 60% will return to their abusers and 38% will become homeless — living on the street or in their cars.
 Right here in King County, the supply of affordable housing units can meet only 25% of the need of low-income families.

 - Immigration issues: An abuser may choose not to file the papers necessary to legalize the partner’s immigration status, withdraw already filed papers, destroy important papers or threaten to report the partner to U.S. Citizenship and Immigration Services (USCIS).
 If English is not the survivor’s first language, an abuser might isolate the survivor from people who speak his or her language, prevent the survivor from learning English and not allow the survivor to have access to information that may help them.
 If the survivor does not speak English, he or she may not have access to resources in their first language or know where to find resources to get help.